-The next generation of biodiversity scholarship will expand the scale and scope of this topic to more effectively understand feedbacks.
+The next generation of biodiversity scholarship will expand the scale and scope of this topic to more effectively understand feedbacks as essential features of any focus on biodiversity and how it changes in relation to human activities and ecosystem functioning.
 This knowledge will better inform policy platforms and actions taken in compliance such as monitoring biodiversity.
-Here, we consider the central role that feedbacks play in the generation and maintenance of biodiversity and its dynamic relationship with ecosystem services and human wellbeing (Section II).
+Here, we consider biodiversity, ecosystem functioning and humanity as components of a system, and in doing so, we highlight the central role that feedbacks play in sustaining dynamic relationships among these components (Section II).
 We do this because feedback is a familiar concept, yet it has been overlooked in most scientific work assessing the links between biodiversity and ecosystem functioning, and thus is missing from our understanding of the full relationships between people and biodiversity.
 Next, we briefly review how current leading policy platforms consider the role of feedbacks and highlight opportunities for strengthening consideration of feedbacks (Section III).
-We then identify key scientific knowledge gaps (Section IV) that we suggest limit the full uptake of scientific understanding into policy platforms, and we list six grand challenges (Section V) that deserve organized and collaborative investment for rapid progress.
-Finally, we outline an agenda for collaborative action (Section VI) to meet these challenges to support policy-relevant science in a changing world, as our understanding of that world also changes.
+We then identify key scientific knowledge gaps (Section IV) that we suggest limit the full uptake of scientific understanding into policy platforms and deserve organized and collaborative investment for rapid progress.
+Finally, we outline an agenda for collaborative action (Section V) to meet these challenges to support policy-relevant science in a changing world, as our understanding of that world also changes.

 II.
-Feedbacks drive biodiversity – ecosystem functioning – human relationships
+Feedbacks are essential features of biodiversity – ecosystem functioning – human relationships